Hypofractionated Radiation Therapy After Mastectomy in Preventing Recurrence in Patients With Stage IIa-IIIa Breast Cancer

 - No active collagen vascular diseases, such as: systemic lupus erythematous, scleroderma, or dermatomyositis

-- Negative inked histologic margins from mastectomy pathology (no invasive cells at margin)
+- Negative inked histologic margins from mastectomy pathology (no invasive cells at margin).
+Patients with DCIS at margin are eligible.

 - No significant post mastectomy complications in the ipsilateral breast requiring an unplanned re-operation or admission for intravenous (IV) antibiotics; re-operation for margins evaluation, nodal completion and routine reconstruction is acceptable